gpetruc/GlobalCorrelator_HLS/0.basics/README.md

 # Structure of this example

-* `run_hls.tcl`: configuration & startup file for Vivado HLS defining the project, the input files, etc
+* `run_hls.tcl`: configuration & startup file for Vitis HLS defining the project, the input files, etc
 * `src` directory with the header file and implementation for the synthesis (i.e. to to be compiled into firmware)
    * `func.h`, `func.cc`: header and source file for the code to be synthethised
 * `testbench.cc`: simple C++ testbench that runs the algorithm on a few random input numbers

 # Running the example
-## Create the Vivado HLS project
+## Create the Vitis HLS project
 `vitis_hls -f run_hls.tcl`

 ## Open the project in the GUI